marcus-24/marcus-24/README.md

 - :joystick: Developed serial communication for motion capture sensors.
 - :chart_with_upwards_trend: Working on using ReactJS and Typescript to create web data visualization pages.
 - :recycle: Created end to end MLOps solutions.
-- :cloud: Experience with deploying machine learning solutions to cloud platforms (Microsoft Azure and AWS).
+- :cloud: Deployed machine learning solutions to cloud platforms (Microsoft Azure and AWS).
 - :factory_worker: Within the Internet of Things (IoT) space, I generated data large data pipelines through Apache Spark.
+- :camera: Experience with computer vision ML models to classify anomalies in images.
+- :memo::pencil: Developed sentiment analysis models in TensorFlow and Pytorch.
+I'm working on pulling and using large language models (LLMs) from Hugging Face.

 ## :hammer_and_wrench: Languages and Tools :